vigour-io/hub.js/README.md

 #### Switch

-Switches are probably the most powerfull concept in supported in the subscirption model, allows you to branch subscriptions based on certain conditions
+Switches are probably the most powerful concept in supported in the subscription model, allowing you to branch subscriptions based on certain conditions
 ```javascript
 client.subscribe({
   $any: {